 Scenic drives on the Blue Ridge Parkway are not cheating.
 After all, a hike to Bottom Creek Gorge awaits!
 You’ll especially love the waterfall at Bottom Creek.
 It’s the second highest waterfall in Virginia.

-Enjoy wine tastings at your choice of Valhalla Vineyards in Roanoke, Chateau Morrisette (pictured above) in Floyd, or AmRhein’s Wine Cellars in Bent Mountain.
-If you’re all business with your tastings, you can probably squeeze in all three before dinner at Bent Mountain Bistro or 419 West!
+Enjoy wine tastings at your choice of Valhalla Vineyards in Roanoke or AmRhein’s Wine Cellars in Bent Mountain.
+If you’re all business with your tastings, you can probably squeeze in all three before dinner at 419 West!

 Have bike, will travel?
 Boy, oh, boy are you going to LOVE the singletrack trails at Carvins Cove Natural Reserve.
 It’s the crown jewel of our two-wheeled adventures and so much more in America’s East Coast Mountain Biking Capital.
 Try paddling the reservoir for glorious views on the water if you have time.

 Nothing’s sweeter than a post-ride beer, and Parkway Brewing Company in Salem has great options.
 Tree Sitter witbier is “light and thirst quenching,” which you’ll undoubtedly want to do after a day at the Cove.
-For supper, we love the homestyle cooking at The Homeplace in Catawba and the patio at Mac & Bob’s Restaurant in Salem.
+For supper, we love the calzones, extensive beer list, and vibes on the patio at Mac & Bob’s Restaurant in Salem.

 Along the Blue Ridge Parkway North…